jpsala/lot-size-fix/Readme.md

 ### Corrección del Menú Contextual

 El script `install.ps1` original usaba `"%1"` para pasar la ruta a la aplicación para todas las entradas del menú contextual.
 Esto funciona para archivos y carpetas, pero no para el menú contextual del fondo de la carpeta.
 El script corregido ahora usa `"%V"` para el fondo de la carpeta, que pasa correctamente la ruta del directorio actual a la aplicación.

+## Fix for `partialScript.mq5`

+A specific issue was identified in the `partialScript.mq5` script where the `sqMMFixedAmount` function was using an incorrect calculation for determining the lot size.
+This led to order placement failures with "Unknown error" (4307).

+The original calculation used a naive point-difference approach which did not account for the instrument's contract specifications.
+The fix involved modifying the `sqMMFixedAmount` function to use `OrderCalcProfit` for accurate drawdown calculation.
+This ensures that the lot size is calculated correctly according to the broker's specifications.

+The patched script `partialScript-148076.mq5` contains this fix and has been verified to resolve the order placement issue.